Subscribe to our newsletter for FREE pet updates

 The primary phytochemical in garlic is allicin.
 A 2004 study demonstrated that this bioactive compound is beneficial for animal cardiovascular health, with no reports of anemia despite high concentrations fed during the study.7,8 However, your pet will only be able to get the full benefits of this compound if you give them fresh garlic that's freshly crushed and chopped (the pre-chopped, fresh garlic found in grocery stores does not have the same levels of allicin, unfortunately).

 This is because chopping and crushing fresh garlic activates its alliinase enzyme, which then combines with the alliin protein to produce allicin.
 One important caveat about this compound, though, is that it's unstable and deteriorates within several hours.
 The allicin in dried or powdered garlic is not as effective as that in fresh, so always opt to use fresh garlic for you and your family, or at least feed the cloves within six hours after crushing.
-This is also why I don't recommend using garlic pills or powders for pets.
+This is also why its not ideal to use garlic pills or powders for pets.

 Did you know